-For our “living is learning” family, this year – Sarah’s first since officially earning her diploma and finishing compulsory schooling under Pennsylvania law in May – isn’t much different than previous ones.
+For our “living is learning” family, this year – Ashar’s first since officially earning her diploma and finishing compulsory schooling under Pennsylvania law in May – isn’t much different than previous ones.

 Each year, I’ve heard from people literally around the world who loved seeing how an “un-plan” comes together.
 If you haven’t already, I invite you to check out our previous ideas: